julienhouyet/42-so_long/README.md

 This project is a tiny 2D game I developed during my studies at 42.
 The aim was to familiarize myself with sprites, textures and a few basic elements.
 I was inspired by Pokemon Red.

+This project is being developed with the minilibx from 42.

+At [42 School](https://github.com/42School), almost every project must be written in accordance to the [Norm](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf), the school's coding standard.
+As a result, the implementation of certain parts may appear strange and for sure had room for improvement.

 ## :zap: Usage

 ###  :electric_plug: Installation

-For install the project, clone this repository :
+To install the project, clone this repository :

 ```
 $ git clone git@github.com:julienhouyet/42-so_long.git